Larceny Charges (PC 484) & Attempted Larceny (PC 664)

-- Might have to give DNA sample and thumbprint
+- Might have to give a DNA sample and thumbprint.

-California Penal Code defines Larceny (Penal Code 484) as following:
+California Penal Code defines Larceny (Penal Code 484) as follows:

-(c) Notwithstanding the provisions of subdivision (b), if one presents with criminal intent identification which bears a false or fictitious name or address for the purpose of obtaining the lease or rental of the personal property of another, the presumption created herein shall apply upon the failure of the lessee to return the rental property at the expiration of the lease or rental agreement, and no written demand for the return of the leased or rented property shall be required.
+(c) Notwithstanding the provisions of subdivision (b), if one presents with criminal intent identification which bears a false or fictitious name or address to obtain the lease or rental of the personal property of another, the presumption created herein shall apply upon the failure of the lessee to return the rental property at the expiration of the lease or rental agreement, and no written demand for the return of the leased or rented property shall be required.